blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/002-generate-pool-keys.md

 ***

-## Step 5 - Generate operational certificate for your pool
+## Step 5 - Generate the operational certificate for your pool

 ✅ Change the <startKesPeriod> value you wrote down in the previous step.

-⚠️ On Air Gapped once you have copied kes.vkey to your cold environment.
+⚠️ On Air Gapped once you have copied `kes.vkey` to your cold environment.

 ```
 cd ~/dingo